 |---|---|---|---|

-| Immediate | Make hotspots visible | Inventory large TCA files, getter/setter clusters, and direct write accesses | You can see where AI currently experiences the most friction |
+| Immediate | Make hotspots visible | Inventory large TCA files, getter/setter clusters, and direct write accesses | You see where AI currently experiences the most friction |

 | Immediate | Establish project rules | Create AGENTS.md and .cursor/rules/ with TYPO3-specific directives | Every agent run starts with the correct context |

-| Next Sprint | Modernise pilot feature | Migrate an isolated feature to Content Blocks and leaner models | Proof of value without migration risk |
+| Next sprint | Modernise pilot feature | Migrate an isolated feature to Content Blocks and leaner models | Proof of Value without migration risk |

-| Next Quarter | Build harness | Link PHPStan, tests, Content Block Lint, and CI gate | Mechanical safeguarding for high agent volumes |
+| Next quarter | Build the harness | Couple PHPStan, tests, Content Block Lint, and CI gate | Mechanical safeguards for high agent volume |

-| v14 Migration | Leverage core modernisation | Use Rector/Fractor for automated migration, adapt the Schema API | Fewer legacy patterns, better agent compatibility |
+| v14 migration | Utilise Core modernisation | Use Rector/Fractor for automated migration, adapt Schema API | Fewer legacy patterns, better agent compatibility |

 | Ongoing | Reduce context per feature | Expand vertical slices and break up scattered utilities | Agents work more securely with less context |